Back to Arizona

 Stipulates

-that, before calling an election relating to school building location,
+that, before calling an election to decide whether to issue and sell school

-issue bonds, a governing board must hire an independent municipal advisor who
+district bonds, a governing board must hire, on a contingency fee basis, an independent

-is registered and in good standing with the U.S. SEC, or its successor, to
+municipal advisor who is registered and in good standing with the U.S. SEC, or

-advise and assist the governing board and school district with:
+its successor, to advise and assist the governing board and school district

 a)